bit101/artfromcodesite/content/posts/20240514/assimilation.md

 tags: ["wire"]
 ---

 {{< cdnvideo "20240514/20240514.mp4" "A small sphere moves towards a larger one.
 The larger sphere bulges inward and then outward as the small sphere moves inside it.
-The word Assimilation moves in the background." "controls" >}}
+The word Assimilation moves in the background." >}}